The Division of Adolescent Health provides care to youth (up until age 18) and their families through a variety of inpatient and outpatient services.

 Laboratory and diagnostic programs

 Diagnostic learning opportunities for trainees focus largely on engaging youth and establishing a developmentally-based conceptualization of their situation.
-It likewise involves working with the families to establish effective support systems.
-The HEADDSS mnemonic is fundamental to performing a complete interview.
+It likewise involves working with families, caregivers, schools, and other health professionals to establish effective support systems.
+The HEADSSS/SSHADESS mnemonic is fundamental to performing a complete interview.

-Laboratory exposure relates primarily to nutritional rehabilitation and monitoring for refeeding in severely malnourished youth, appropriate screening and management related to sexually transmitted infections as well as hormonal screening and monitoring in young people undergoing transition to preferred gender.
+Laboratory exposure relates primarily to nutritional rehabilitation and monitoring for refeeding syndrome in severely malnourished youth, appropriate screening and management related to sexually transmitted infections and pregnancy related investigations, as well as hormonal screening and monitoring in young people undergoing gender transition.
+Examples might include blood work and imaging to assess an adolescent’s overall growth and development, or blood work assessments for severe malnutrition and its medical complications (e.g., screening for nutrient deficiencies, testing bone mineral density, ECG etc.).

 Research

-The Division of Adolescent Medicine is very involved in education as well as clinical research.
-Division members have held, or currently hold, multiple peer reviewed grants and present regularly at international and national forums on a variety of topics related to adolescent health.
+The Division of Adolescent Health is involved in education and clinical research.
+Division members have held, or currently hold, multiple peer-reviewed grants and present regularly at international and national forums on a variety of topics related to adolescent health.

 Interested trainees may have opportunities to engage in scholarly activity during clinical rotations depending on their own specific interests and studies that are planned or already underway.